wix-incubator/wixmedia-python/README.md

 ```

+##### Image Filter Operation #####

+Applies one (or more) of the following effects to an image:
+- Oil paint effect
+- Negative effect
+- Pixelate effect
+- Regular
+- Based on facial recognition
+- Blur
+- Sharpen

 ###### Filter ######

 Applies a filter (or multiple filters) on an image.
 Parameters value can be either specific values.